hashicorp/terraform-provider-azurerm/website/docs/r/dynatrace_monitors.html.markdown

 * `identity` - (Required) The kind of managed identity assigned to this resource.
 A `identity` block as defined below.

 * `marketplace_subscription` - (Required) Flag specifying the Marketplace Subscription Status of the resource.
 If payment is not made in time, the resource will go in Suspended state.
-Possible values are `Active`, `Suspended`.
+Possible values are `Active` and `Suspended`.

 * `plan` - (Required) Billing plan information.
 A `plan` block as defined below.
 Changing this forces a new resource to be created.